matt-cassinelli/rocket-ninja/readme.md

 ## TODO
-- New player design / story
-  - Increase player size
+- Fix ghost collisions
+- Sloped surfaces
 - Better player movement
-  - Coyote timer
+  - Tune gravity & friction
+  - Wall jump seems hard for beginners
+  - Player should not be able to infinitely jump up wall
   - Variable jump
-  - Normal jump should be only 3 tiles
-  - Fall faster when jump is descending
-- Easier maps
   - Should dash be always available, unlocked at a certain point, or refilled by pickup?
+- Mobile support
+  - All items should be responsive
+  - Game control overlay
+- Full screen
+- Side doors
+- Allow falling off map (sky-based maps)

 ## TODO: Future
+- Easier maps
+- Knockback
+  - Use it to reach new areas?
+- Coyote timer
+- New player design / story
+  - Increase player size
 - Better colours
 - Floor particles when jump & land
 - Gibs on death
-- Each tile should be a quarter of a current tile
+- Each tile should be a quarter of the current size
+- Obstacles / enemies
   - Fast rocket
   - Block that falls
   - Block that moves
   - Enemy that walks and switches direction when hit wall
   - Enemy that can walk upside down, sideways etc
-- Mobile
-  - All items should be responsive
-  - Game control overlay
+  - Bosses with smart AI
 - Improve menu
   - Buttons should be rounded
   - Swipe or paginate to see more levels